-Spider veins usually appear on your face or legs, but can develop anywhere on your body.
-They may appear in very small batches or take up large areas of skin.
+Spider veins usually appear on your face or legs but can develop anywhere on your body.
+They may appear in tiny batches or take up large areas of skin.
 Your New York dermatologist can tell you if you have varicose or spider veins and how best to treat them.

 Causes of the Unsightly Webs

 Spider veins, called telangiectasia in the jargon of your medical skin doctor, are common, especially as you age.
 Heredity plays a big role in whether or not you’ll be among the more than 55 percent of women and 45 percent of men who have some level of spider veins, usually on the legs.
 If you stand for long periods of time, you’re at a greater risk of developing spider veins, which form due to pressure placed on the blood vessels.

 They also are caused by weakened veins that end up with a backup of blood in them, leading to their appearance under your skin.
 Spider veins also can be the result of:

 - Hormonal changes

 You’re at an increased risk of developing both varicose and spider veins if you: